 Neal recently obtained a $1 million-plus arbitration award, which included attorney’s fees, against the sponsor of a Manhattan condominium project on behalf of various unit owners who claimed the fair market value of their apartments had been reduced by virtue of the sponsor’s actions.
 Neal also obtained a unanimous reversal of an adverse decision of a New York federal trial court when the Second Circuit Court of Appeals held that a “Residential Exclusion” rider in a comprehensive general liability insurance policy does not permit a contractor’s insurance company to disclaim coverage because the project in question involves the construction of a residential condominium project.

 Neal’s expertise has been widely recognized by publications and fellow attorneys.
-He is a peer-selected “Best Lawyer in America®,” rated AV Preeminent by Martindale-Hubbell; recognized as a “Super Lawyer®” in construction; and listed by “Who’s Who Legal” as “one of the world’s leading practitioners” in construction.
+He is a peer-selected “Best Lawyer in America®,” rated AV Preeminent by Martindale-Hubbell; recognized for ten years as a “Super Lawyer®” in construction; and listed by “Who’s Who Legal” as “one of the world’s leading practitioners” in construction.
 Neal was also named one of Bergen County, New Jersey’s “Top Lawyers” in (201) Magazine.
 Chambers USA has referred to Neal as “very intelligent” and “a breath of fresh air,” praising him for his ability to “bring to the table a pragmatic approach.”
-This year, Chambers noted that Neal “is the consummate professional, understanding the details and getting to the bottom of things very quickly.”
+Recently, Chambers noted that Neal “is the consummate professional, understanding the details and getting to the bottom of things very quickly.”